Why do sunroof seals shrink? The science behind seal degradation

 - Carpets, headliners, and seat cushions become saturated

-Long-term Damage:
+Long-term damage:

 - Corrosion of metal components and electrical connections